Ashoklathwal/Code-for-Interview/README.md

 * How will you detect cycle in linked list [**Question**](linked-list-cycle.pdf) [**Solution**](detectCycleLinkedList.java)
 * Create a function that does addition where the numbers are represented as two linked lists.
 * Find middle element of linked list
+* Insertion of a node in Linked List (On the basis of some constraints)
+* Delete a given node in Linked List (under given constraints)
+* Compare two strings represented as linked lists
+* Add Two Numbers Represented By Linked Lists
+* Merge A Linked List Into Another Linked List At Alternate Positions
+* Reverse A List In Groups Of Given Size
+* Union And Intersection Of 2 Linked Lists
+* Detect And Remove Loop In A Linked List
+* Merge Sort For Linked Lists
+* Select A Random Node from A Singly Linked List

 ### Trie data structure
 * No Prefix-Set [**Question**](Trie-prefix-set.pdf) [**Solution**](NoPrefixSet.java)